 Recent Publications and Presentations

-Richardson, K.B., & Pardun, C.J.
-(2012, August).
-The greatest entertainment ever sold: Branded entertainment and public relations agencies' role in product placement across media.
-Paper presented at the meeting of the Association for Education in Journalism and Mass Communication, Chicago, IL. (presentation)
+Kim, J., Pardun, C.J. & Ott, H. (2017, August).
+To vape or not to vape?
+How e-cigarette companies advertising via Twitter.
+Paper presented at the meeting of the Association for Education in Journalism and Mass Communication, Chicago, IL.

-Dr. Pardun has focused her academic service within the umbrella of the Association for Education in Journalism and Mass Communication where she served as president in 2009-2010.
-Currently, she sits on the Accrediting Council on Education and Mass Communication, the governing board that oversees all 108 accredited programs.
+Pardun is completing her third year as chair of the School’s Select Committee on Tenure and Promotion.
+Her national academic service has focused on her work with the Association for Education in Journalism and Mass Communications where she served as its president in 2009-2010.
+Currently, she sits on the Accrediting Council on Education and Mass Communication, the governing board that oversee all 113 accredited programs.

-When not at work, Dr. Pardun heads to the water either to row her single shell on the Broad River with the Columbia Rowing Club.
-On many weekends, she heads to the coast where she sails with First Mate, Gary, on their good old boat, Galilean, or where she rows sweep with the Beaufort Rowing Club.
+When not at work, Pardun heads to the water to row her single shell on the Broad River with the Columbia Rowing Club.
+On most weekends, she heads to the coast to row sweep with the Beaufort Rowing Club.
+She sings alto and plays the handbells at the Parish Church of St. Helena.